Stefan Bodewig (stefan.bodewig at freenet.de -

 Conor MacNeill (conor at cortexebusiness.com.au)

 Conor is a senior developer at Cortex eBusiness, where he develops J2EE based systems.
 In his spare time he helps with the development of the Ant build tool.
-He is also serving as the Chairman of this PMC.
+Until 08/2016 he was also serving as the Chairman of this PMC.

 Jan Matèrne (jhm at apache.org)

-Jan is consultant for OOA/D in the computer centre of the government of Northrhine Westfalia / Germany.
+Jan is senior developer in the computer centre of the government of Northrhine Westfalia / Germany.
+Since 08/2016 he is also serving as the Chairman of this PMC.

 (rubys at us.ibm.com)